ldtteam/MinecoloniesWiki/source/buildings/sawmill.md

         </div>
     </div>
     <hr />
-    <recipe>sawmill</recipe>
+    <recipe>Lumberjack's Hut</recipe>
 </div>

-Welcome to the Sawmill Hut Information Site.
+Welcome to the Lumberjack's Hut Information Site.

-Before you choose a place to build the Sawmill Hut, take into account the location from Trees, Warehouse and/or other Worker(s).
-After you have selected a place for the hut you have to craft the Sawmill Hut block and place it with the [Building Tool](../items/buildingtool).
-Once the Sawmill Hut is placed, the lumberjack will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Lumberjack if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).
+Before you choose a place to build the Lumberjack's Hut, take into account the location from Trees, Warehouse and/or other Worker(s).
+After you have selected a place for the hut you have to craft the Lumberjack's Hut block and place it with the [Building Tool](../items/buildingtool).
+Once the Lumberjack's Hut is placed, the lumberjack will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Lumberjack if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

 Now you will have to issue the “Build” assignment so it can build the Sawmill Hut”.